 Microsoft Teams is the hub for teamwork within Microsoft 365.
 From Meetings, calling, and chat, to content collaboration, apps, and workflows, users are fast becoming accustomed to the productivity Teams provides.
 Rapid adoption means many are needing to address Microsoft Teams governance retrospectively.
-Here are your definitive Microsoft Teams governance best practices to help you stay in control of your collaboration platform.
+Here are your definitive Microsoft Teams governance best practices to help you stay in control and maintain security in your collaboration platform.

 Climatize quickly to the new status quo

 IT Departments are now playing a crucial role in securely facilitating remote collaboration.
 With unsuspected growth at the turn of the year, Microsoft’s Teams team has seen 20x the meeting minutes, 115 million active daily users, and 600% growth in the Teams platform.
 These numbers are not slowing down.

 Securing data is one key priority, as remote working can leave admins and platform owners feeling out of control as users work flexibly across multiple devices, compared to traditionally having everything secured in a single location.

 It’s crucial to bring back control, and Microsoft Teams has enterprise-level security compliance and manageability to help, but you need so much more.
 First, you must also have a clear understanding of who is responsible when it comes to securing and governing your environment.

 Understand the shared responsibility model

 Security and compliance are a shared responsibility between your organization and Microsoft.
 The objective is to classify and detect sensitive data, so you protect IT.

 Responsibility is divided between Microsoft and organizations accordingly.
 It is Microsoft’s job to protect the service, in this case, Teams, while organizations must protect data, identities, and devices.
 Together you work towards increasing your compliance and security position.

 Business information workers: